AirAsia flight diverted after plummeting 20,000 feet

 "We look to them for reassurance and we didn't get any.
 We were more worried because of how panicked they were," she said.

 Video showed oxygen masks deployed aboard AirAsia Flight QZ535, as a member of the cabin crew shouted "passengers, get down, passengers, get down."
+Such instructions are in line with routine flight crew practice when seeking to quickly secure passenger safety.

 "They went hysterical.
 There was no real panic before that.
 Then everyone panicked," said another passenger, Mark Bailey.